lzabrocki/matching_env_epi/2.scripts/4_propensity_score_matching.md

 text-align: justify}
 </style>

 In this document, we provide all steps and R codes required to estimate the effect of heat waves of the number of years of life lost (YoLL) using propensity score matching.
 The implementation is done with the fantastic package [MatchIt](https://kosukeimai.github.io/MatchIt/index.html): do not hesitate to explore its very well-made documentation.
-We also rely on the [cobalt](https://cran.r-project.org/web/packages/cobalt/vignettes/cobalt.html) for checking covariate balance. **Should you have any questions, need help to reproduce the analysis or find coding errors, please do not hesitate to contact us at leo.zabrocki@psemail.eu**
+We also rely on the [cobalt](https://cran.r-project.org/web/packages/cobalt/vignettes/cobalt.html) package for checking covariate balance. **Should you have any questions, need help to reproduce the analysis or find coding errors, please do not hesitate to contact us at leo.zabrocki@psemail.eu**

 # Required Packages and Data Loading